-- Despite the surge in capacity, steel consumption growth has been modest in recent years.
-The gap between capacity and demand has widened to [ ] percent in February 2016, representing "one of the highest gaps in the history of the global steel industry." - With investment projects continuing to increase in a number of countries, and while steel consumption growth is projected to remain moderate, the global imbalance between capacity and demand poses risks for the steel industry for the foreseeable future.
-Based on

-OECD reports, global melt capacity is projected to increase to [ ] metric tons in 2017, up from [ ] metric tons in 2015.
+With investment projects continuing to increase in a number of countries, and while steel consumption growth is projected to remain moderate, the global imbalance between capacity and demand will continue to pose risks for the industry for the foreseeable future.
+Based on [] global stainless melt capacity is projected to increase to [] metric tons in 2017, up from [] metric tons in 2015.

-- As the world's largest steel producing country with over 50 percent of global steel production, China has been the dominant offender in terms of overcapacity.
-China's crude steel capacity reached 1.16 billion metric tons at the end of 2014 and efforts to curtail its massive capacity have been largely ineffective. - As a result of these expansions and this significant excess capacity, Chinese producers are exporting an increasing volume of their steel to overseas markets, including the United States. - Despite the Chinese government's promise to restructure the steel industry and remove excess capacity, multiple Chinese steel producers have recently expanded capacity with new investments and/or restarted previously idled facilities. - The rapid growth in capacity has been supported and fueled by numerous government subsidies and preferential policies that have conferred countervailable benefits on foreign producers. - The large size and open nature of the U.S. market provide foreign producers with excess capacity a significant incentive to export massive volumes of steel to the U.S. market. - AMUSA urges the U.S. Government to strictly enforce the U.S. trade laws and to continue to treat China as a non-market economy so that U.S. producers will no longer be forced to endure the significant injurious effects of global excess steel capacity.
+- As the world's largest stainless steel producing country with over 50 percent of global stainless steel production, China has been the dominant offender in terms of overcapacity.
+Based on [] China's stainless melt capacity almost doubled from [] metric tons in 2010 to [] metric tons in 2015. - China's excess capacity of [] metric tons in 2015 was more than [] times U.S. stainless melt output of [] metric tons during the same year. - As a result of these expansions and this significant excess capacity, Chinese producers are exporting an increasing volume of their steel to overseas markets, including the United States. - Despite the Chinese government's promise to restructure the steel industry and remove excess capacity, multiple Chinese stainless steel producers have recently expanded capacity with new investments and/or restarted previously idled facilities. - The rapid growth in capacity has been supported and fueled by numerous government subsidies and preferential policies that have conferred countervailable benefits on foreign producers. - The global overcapacity in the stainless steel sector is having injurious effects on steel producers around the world, but the U.S. producers have been hit particularly hard as the United States is the primary target market for global steel exports. - SSINA urges the U.S. Government to strictly enforce the U.S. trade laws and to continue to treat China as a non-market economy so that U.S. producers will no longer be forced to endure the significant negative effects of excess capacity.